-We need effective reporting for good decision making, but writing reports is often very time consuming and all too often these are not acted upon, or sometimes even read.
-And most boards meet 3 or 4 times a year for perhaps 2 to 3 hours, which is less than 12 hours a year to cover everything; that's a huge ask.
-Here are 12 ways in which to ensure that your reports are effective and have impact and take less time to write.
+We need effective charity trustee reports for good decision making, but writing reports is often very time consuming and all too often these are not acted upon, or sometimes even read.
+Here are 12 ways in which to ensure that your trustee reports are effective and have impact and take less time to write.

-It can be helpful to create an annual Work Plan to identify standing agenda items and what specific activities the Board must undertake and when.
+It can be helpful to create a trustee board annual work plan to identify standing agenda items and what specific activities the Board must undertake and when.
 This will help to ensure all key issues are reported on and in good time, to enable decisions to be debated and made.
 Use this to drive your reporting timetable and content.
+You can download templates for this, from the governance questionnaire.

 Some issues need detailed consideration, or specific technical expertise, so whenever possible delegate this to a committee or lead trustee, or similar.